Meet the team

 Antonia Canaris holds a Master’s in Education (Literacy and Numeracy); a Graduate Certificate in Professional Studies majoring in Autism and a BA Dip.
 Ed (Music & Italian).

 Antonia is a qualified Orton-Gillingham multisensory educational therapist having studied through the Institute of Multi-Sensory Language Education (IMSLE).

 Antonia is a member of the International Dyslexia Association and the Australian Dyslexia Association.

 Antonia’s further professional studies around learning disorders and remedial teaching include a Lindamood Visualising & Verbalising Certificate for improving comprehension through the development of mental imagery and a Certificate in Spalding Education; a structured phonics-based program for the teaching of reading, spelling and handwriting used in many schools.

-Antonia is one of the co-founders of Neurosensory a company devoted to the treatment of learning disorders and educational deficits.
+Antonia is one of the founders of Neurosensory an educational service devoted to the treatment of learning disorders and educational deficits.

 As an Educational Consultant and specialist remedial teacher, Antonia specialises in the remedial management and teaching of learning disorders including the assessment of dyslexia and its associated learning difficulties, ADHD, Autism Spectrum Disorders, epilepsy related learning disorders, intellectual delay and giftedness.

 Antonia has had extensive experience over many years in the public and private school systems as a special needs teacher and in the private sector where she continues to consult widely with educational authorities on behalf of parents and children in need.